Hypnotherapy Practitioner Certification (inside the NLP training),

 - Learn verbal and non-verbal suggestion – so you can control and direct conversations more effectively

-- Induce deep mind states using fantastic hypnotic inductions, therefore accessing the power of yours and your clients’ unconscious minds
+- Induce and understand deep mind states using fantastic hypnotic deepening inductions, therefore accessing the power of yours and your clients’ unconscious minds

 - Discover the history of Hypnosis – how the myths evolved, what the truth is about who has the power and see where the foundations came from, way beyond traditional psychology

 - Structure post-hypnotic suggestions – enabling direct commands to be used in business, meetings and for healthy clients

 “I loved the hypnosis part of the course.
 For a start, I hadn’t expected to laugh quite so much or for so long, and had also not realized that hypnosis would go so far beyond my expectations.
 I found it to be an immensely powerful and very gentle treatment that makes profound change possible in a short time.
 And besides all of this, it also feels great to be hypnotized!”

 Greg Southey, IT Business Consultant, Surrey.